chief10/chief10.github.io/cheatsheet.md

 `git push --delete upstream vx.x.x`
 - where `vx.x.x` is the version of the tag we want to delete

+`git branch | grep -v "development" | xargs git branch -fd`
+- Lists all branches without the "development" word in them and use those branches as arguments for the following "delete" command

 `git fetch --tags -f`
 - Gets rid of `(would clobber existing tag)` issue; updates local tags with remote